springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step2.md

 # ROUND 2 - make a code change and re-deploy

 Objective:
-Understand the basic workflow of deploying an **update** to the application using a declarative approach.
+Understand the basic workflow of deploying an **update** to the application.
 In subsequent steps, we will continue to build on this flow.

 In this step, you will:
 1. Make a code change to the app
 2. Re-build the image
-3. Update the ops files
+3. Update the deployment ops file
 4. Deploy the new image & re-test

 ## Make a code change to the app